spectrum-health-systems/myavatool-web-service/src/Resources/Dev/development-notes.md

 ### Process
 * Fast Dose Dispensing form
-* If Number of Outstanding Take Out Bottles >= 1
 * Get the content of the Dispense History field
 * Get the historical dates
 * Loop through the historical dates and see if any match the Dispense Date
   * All dates, or a specific number of dates?
 * If yes, error
   * If no, continue

+Dispensing History field = scrolling text field (10008) Dispensing Date field = date field (10007)

 ### Test plan
 *